 The basic premise of nearly every personal injury claim is that the defendant breached a duty of care owed to the plaintiff, directly causing them physical harm.
 To recover compensation, a plaintiff must prove through a “preponderance of evidence” that they would not have been hurt if the defendant had not engaged in specific reckless or careless behavior.

 However, what constitutes recklessness or carelessness may vary depending on the scenario.
 For instance, drivers have a responsibility to obey the rules of the road and operate their vehicles safely.
 In normal situations, swerving while driving may constitute a dangerous and reckless act.
 However, if someone swerves to avoid a tree branch that suddenly fell into the street or a child running into the street, that action may not be considered negligent under the circumstances.
 A personal injury attorney in Milford could help answer any questions.

-Comparative Fault in Milford Personal Injury Cases
+Comparative Fault in Personal Injury Cases

 It is important to remember that a plaintiff can also be found negligent in causing their own injuries.
 For instance, if someone slips and falls on water they could have seen, they could be found partially to blame for the fall.
 If a plaintiff is partially at-fault, their recoverable damages will be reduced according to their percentage of responsibility.
 A plaintiff who is more than 50 percent to blame will not be able to recover any compensation at all.
-As such, it is crucial to work with a local personal injury attorney who knows how to prove fault by another party while disproving allegations of comparative negligence.
+As such, it is crucial to work with a Milford personal injury attorney who knows how to prove fault by another party while disproving allegations of comparative negligence.

 Recoverable Damages for Negligence Injuries